 Phase 2 was the design and implementation of the new Successor Solar Incentive (“SuSI”) Program.
 On July 28, 2021, the Board approved the new SuSI program, comprised of an Administratively Determined Incentive (“ADI”) Program for net metered residential projects, net metered non-residential project 5 MW and under, and community solar projects; and a Competitive Solar Incentive (“CSI”) Program for grid supply projects and larger net metered non-residential projects (over 5 MW).
 The Board also approved the closure of the TI Program to new registrations effective on August 27, 2021.
 The ADI Program opened to new registrations on August 28, 2021.

 The Board has set incentive levels and megawatt allocations by market segment designed to result in 450 MW per year of net metered solar and community solar.
-An Interim Subsection t market segment was established to provide an incentive opportunity for grid supply projects located on brownfields, properly closed sanitary landfills, and areas of historic fill following the closure of the TI Program until the Board announces the imminent opening of the CSI Program.
+An Interim Subsection t market segment was established to provide an incentive opportunity for grid supply projects located on brownfields, properly closed sanitary landfills, and areas of historic fill following the closure of the TI Program until the Board announced the launch of the CSI Program.

 ADI Incentives (NJ-SREC-IIs) Per Market Segment